aw-andre/clausewitz-parser/README.md

 - compilation for release builds on various CPU architectures and operating systems
 - speeding up database insertion time (the bulk of runtime can be attributed to database insertion as this program works by letting Postgres return primary keys upon each single-row insertion; this most likely can be done much faster in memory before doing a large multi-row insertion, though program logic would likely have to be implemented for this)
+- testing on other games (I do not currently have the files for other games and this is only tested for EU4; as there is no known public documentation on Paradox Script, I had to account for some syntax edge-cases like quote-delimited lists after testing)